Steaming down from Birmingham one cold December day

 I saw three ships come sailing

-Father, son and Blessed Mary
+Father, son and Mother Mary

-she came down from Birmingham
+steaming down from Birmingham

 Mixing references like drinks